pinellolab/CRISPRlungo/README.md

   --novel_cut_merge_distance NOVEL_CUT_MERGE_DISTANCE
                         Novel cut sites discovered within this distance (bp) from each other (and not within
-                        homology_cut_merge_distance to a known/provided cut
+                        known_cut_merge_distance to a known/provided cut site
-                        site or a site with homology to guide_sequences) will be merged into a single cut site.
+                        or a site with homology to guide_sequences) will be merged into a single cut site.
 Variation in the cut sites or in the fragments produced may produce clusters of cut sites in a certain region.
-This parameter will merge novel cut sites within this distance into a single cut site. (default: 100) --homology_cut_merge_distance HOMOLOGY_CUT_MERGE_DISTANCE
+This parameter will merge novel cut sites within this distance into a single cut site. (default: 50) --known_cut_merge_distance KNOWN_CUT_MERGE_DISTANCE
-                        Novel cut sites discovered within this distance (bp) with a known/provided/homologous site will be merged to that site.
+                        Novel cut sites discovered within this distance (bp) with a known/provided/homologous site (that is not the origin) will be merged to that site.
 Homologous sites are defined as those that have homology to guide_sequences.
-Novel cut sites farther than homology_cut_merge_distance will be
+Novel cut sites farther than
-                        merged into novel cut sites based on the parameter novel_cut_merge_distance. (default: 10000)
+                        known_cut_merge_distance will be merged into novel cut sites based on the parameter novel_cut_merge_distance.
+                        (default: 50)
+  --origin_cut_merge_distance ORIGIN_CUT_MERGE_DISTANCE
+                        Reads aligned within this distance (bp) to the origin site will be merged to that origin. (default: 10000) --short_indel_length_cutoff SHORT_INDEL_LENGTH_CUTOFF
+                        For reads aligned to a cut site, indels this size or shorter are classified as "short indels" while indels larger than this size are classified as "long indels" (default: 50) --suppress_homology_detection
+                        If set, detection of guide sequence homology at cut sites is skipped.
+By default, novel cut sites are checked for homology, which can be computationally demanding if there are many cut sites. (default:
+                        False)

 ```

 #### In silico off-target search parameters: